safakadir/digital-banking/DESIGN.md

     - GET /accounts: Gets information about all accounts of the user
 - Query Service:
   - Description: For reading/queriying balances and transactions histories
-  - Database tables: transactions, balances, accounts_projection
+  - Database tables: Transactions, Balances, AccountsProjection
   - Lambda functions: QueryServiceHttpFunction, QueryServiceEventFunction
   - Commands Received: N/A
   - Commands Sent: N/A